kimi1723/advanced-landing-page/tasks/51_abbreviated-name/README.md

 Test suits:

-abbreviated(‘Verbovyi’) should be a string
+abbreviated('Verbovyi') should be a string

-abbreviated(‘Verbovyi’) should return Verbovyi
+abbreviated('Verbovyi') should return Verbovyi

-abbreviated(‘Verbovyi Dmytro’) should return Verbovyi D.
+abbreviated('Verbovyi Dmytro') should return Verbovyi D.

-abbreviated(‘Verbovyi Dmytro Oleksandrovych’) should return Verbovyi D. O.
+abbreviated('Verbovyi Dmytro Oleksandrovych') should return Verbovyi D. O.